Why Do I Need to Eat High-Fiber Foods?

 Healthy Tip: Try adding a serving of any of these fiber-rich nuts or seeds to your morning oatmeal for an extra fiber-packed start to your day!

 These are only some of the many delicious, high-fiber foods available at your local supermarket.
-Explore, experiment, and find what you love so you can keep your diet rich in fiber.
+Explore, experiment, and find what you love so you can keep a high-fiber diet.